 Sum if cells contain either x or y

 To sum if cells contain either one text string or another (i.e. contain "cat" or "rat") you can use the SUMPRODUCT function together with ISNUMBER + SEARCH or FIND.
 In the example shown, the formula in cell F5 is:

-This formula is based the formula here that locates text inside of a cell:
+This core of this formula is based the the formula explained here that locates text inside of a cell with ISNUMBER and SEARCH:

 When given a range of cells, this snippet will return an array of TRUE/FALSE values, one value for each cell the range.
-Since we are using this twice (once for "cat" and once for "rat"), we'll get two arrays.
+In this formula, we use this snippet twice, once for "cat" and once for "rat", so we'll get two arrays.
 At this point, we have:

 We need to add these numbers up, but we don't want to double count.
 So we need to make sure any value greater than zero is just counted once.
 To do that, we force all values to TRUE or FALSE by checking the array with ">0".
 This returns TRUE / FALSE:

 Which we then convert to 1 / 0 using a double negative (--):